 - −No Wi-Fi or app control

 The app sends push notifications when humidity exceeds your set threshold, when the filter needs cleaning, or when the water bucket is full (if not using continuous drain).
-In our testing, the notifications were prompt and accurate.
 You can also view humidity history charts to spot trends — like seasonal increases that might indicate a new moisture intrusion.

 What We Like